Flash Flood Emergency Prompts Water Rescues Throughout Philadelphia Region

 As the sun set, Mother Nature capped off a historic day with a colorful finale above Frankford Avenue crews worked and waited for the flooding to retreat.

-Those evacuated residents are staying at a local school as crews will likely be out all night as this rescue effort continues.MORE NEWS: Prosecutors: 4 Wounded In Shooting At New Jersey Hotel
+Those evacuated residents are staying at a local school as crews will likely be out all night as this rescue effort continues.MORE NEWS: Delaware Lifts State Of Emergency Tuesday

 CBS3’s Alicia Roberts reports.